Clinical Assessments

 A clinical assessment helps you understand the emotional and behavioural factors affecting you or your child’s wellbeing.
 By exploring patterns in mood, coping, and daily functioning, we identify strengths, challenges, and whether symptoms align with a mental health diagnosis.
-You’ll receive clear, practical recommendations to support meaningful change at home, at school, or in everyday life.
+At the end of the assessment, you’ll receive clear, practical recommendations to support meaningful change at home, at school/work, and in everyday life.

 What should